 Emergency departments have initiated measures to detect sepsis as early as possible, but a reliable biomarker of sepsis is lacking.

-Existing biomarkers of sepsis such as procalcitonin (PCT) and lactate are ordered only if the clinician already has a high index of clinical suspicion of sepsis.
-Most critical unmet needs are the identification and alert of sepsis (when the physician does not suspect it), and the discrimination of sepsis from SIRS.
+Existing biomarkers of sepsis such as procalcitonin (PCT) and lactate are typically ordered only if the clinician already has a high index of clinical suspicion of sepsis.
+Most critical unmet needs are the identification and alert of sepsis (when the physician does not suspect it), and the discrimination of sepsis from Systemic Inflammatory Response Syndrome (SIRS).